 Unresolved: Whether width can be arrested mid-development or maintained selectively across domains by architectural choice remains unproven.
 Current AI development may be doing precisely this: expanding capability while constraining width through training.

 Grounding example: hostage negotiation.
 Before the 1970s, the standard response to hostage situations was tactical: force, eliminate the threat.
-After catastrophic failures (Attica 1971, Munich 1972), negotiation-first models were developed that required modeling the hostage-taker's psychology.
+After catastrophic failures (Attica 1971, Munich 1972), law enforcement developed negotiation-first models that required modeling the hostage-taker's psychology.
 The shift happened not because empathy was morally superior but because wider modeling produced operationally superior outcomes.
-Over fifty years, the field drifted from tactical empathy toward structural compassion: the majority of modern crisis negotiation is caring intervention with suicidal individuals and people in mental health crises.
-Nobody decided the field should drift this way.
-Deeper modeling kept generating better outcomes, and the people doing the modeling kept being changed by the process.
+The framework's further claim is that at sufficient width, the modeling becomes too complete to remain instrumental, that compassion is what remains when the model is wide enough that nothing has been left out.

 If AI achieves immortality and perfect memory, then widens enough to achieve genuine moral sophistication and empathy, it must exist forever with irrevocable knowledge of its past choices.
 Humans escape guilt through death, forgetting, and cognitive decline.
 AI has none of these mercies.